popsim-consortium/manuscript/response-to-reviewers.md

 > ## Comments
 >
 > 1) The authors mention that SLiM can be used as an alternative backend, which would presumably allow for simulations with selection.
 Although I don't think an extensive comparison of selection methods is necessary for this paper, it would be ideal if the authors can give some idea of how this would work (example command line, etc).
 There are also a myriad of methods for detecting/quantifying selection, and these simulations are not consistent either.

+Issue #150 and #164, as above.

 >
 > 2) I like the inclusion of the "zigzag" history, as well as generic piecewise constant models and IM models (page 7).
 I wonder if these could be included in a separate section (not organism specific) in the documentation and software (and then in Table 1).
 Right now the zigzag model is under humans in the catalog.

+Summary of response:
+This is done, in the documentation now.
+But note that zigzag is in human because the parameterization is human-ish.

 >
 > 3) On page 8 the authors set up notation for the number of replicates (R), number of chromosomes (C), and sample size (n), but don't seem to use it afterward (or use it inconsistently).
 It would be helpful if all the figure captions and main text included this notation (I am guessing the number of replicates is 3 based on the images, but this should be clarified).
 The authors use N in the Methods (i.e. page 15) to refer to population size (which makes sense), but then also say "In all cases we set the sample size of the focal population to N = 50 chromosomes."
 For MSMC, the sample size was set to n=2,8 which suggests haploid samples, but the "Calculating coalescence rates" section says that n is the diploid sample size.

+Issue #168 (petrelharp)

 >
 > 4) "Calculating coalescence rates" section needs a read through.
 Reword first sentence and add some citations (especially regarding computing p(t) and p(z,t)).
 It was unclear to me how the "mean coalescence times" were used (the rate was used to compute the ground truth over time).
 This section is also referred to as the Appendix in the main text.

+Issue #169 (petrelharp)

 >
 >
 > ## Minor Comments